2018 Iowa tornado outbreak: Meteorological history

-As the system trekked eastwards into July 20, damaging winds and hail became the main threat, with a 30% chance of strong wind across much of Arkansas, Tennessee and Kentucky, and a 45% chance of damaging hail across central Tennessee and Kentucky.
+As the system trekked eastwards into July 20, damaging winds and hail became the main threat, with a 30% chance of strong winds across much of Arkansas, Tennessee and Kentucky, and a 45% chance of damaging hail across central Tennessee and Kentucky.
 However, a 10% tornado risk was also issued for western Tennessee and eastern Kentucky, with the threat of tornadoes stretching from western Arkansas to southern Michigan.
 An EF1 tornado in Indiana caused an injury to a camper, who was flipped over.
 However, that was the only casualty, as no tornadoes that day were stronger than EF1 intensity.